-Next is the physical test, sort of a “Rocky” montage minus the music.
-Push-ups, sit-ups, a 2-mile run, an inverted crawl and a 100 meter swim fully dressed.
+Next is the physical test, sort of a "Rocky" montage minus the music.
+Push-ups, sit-ups, a two-mile run, an inverted crawl, and a 100-meter swim fully dressed.
 This is followed by a series of land navigation courses, including an 18-mile all-night land navigation course while carrying a 90-pound rucksack.
 The physical testing ends with a 40-mile march with a 45-pound rucksack over very rough terrain.
-Oh, and did we mention that there’s no food and no sleep allowed?
-Right...
+Oh, and did we mention that there's no food and no sleep allowed?
+Right....

 If an individual passes all of these tests, he undergoes an intense 6-month Operator Training Course (OTC), to learn counter-terrorism and counter-intelligence techniques, including firearm accuracy and various other munitions training.
 He is again tested after the training.
 Then, and only then, can he join the Unit.

 But he still joins as a non-operational member until he has proved himself.
 We know, we know.
 Life just ain’t fair.